Supporting Chinese lawyers to advocate the rule of law in China

 Pu Zhiqiang (浦志强)

 Pu Zhiqiang is best known as a pioneering free-speech lawyer.
-The clients he has defended against defamation lawsuits have included literary critics sued by writers; periodicals sued by corporations and tycoons; and authors and activists sued by government officials.
-As a result of his efforts, he has been detained, interrogated, and had his representation of clients severely compromised.
+Clients he has defended against defamation lawsuits include literary critics sued by writers, periodicals sued by corporations and tycoons, and authors and activists sued by government officials.
+As a result of his efforts he has been detained and interrogated and his ability to represent clients has been severely compromised.

 Read More…